 Overview

-This is an novice committee, it is recommended that delegates with experience compete in this committee.
+This is an novice committee, it is recommended that delegates without prior Model UN experience compete in this committee.

 The United Nations Educational, Scientific and Cultural Organization (UNESCO) is a specialized body dedicated to building peace and collaboration through offering expertise in science and education.
 Additionally, the organization is responsible for facilitating cultural exchange and protecting and preserving culture globally.
 One of the subsets of UNESCO is the World Heritage Convention, which is responsible for dedicating and protecting World Heritage Sites, areas with extreme natural or cultural importance.
 These sites naturally generate tourism, and while there is much to gain economically from tourism, there are significant environmental and preservation risks posed by tourism in World Heritage Sites.